hoelzer/virify/README.md

 # VIRify

-A nextflow implementation of the EBI VIRify pipeline for the detection of viruses from metagenomic samples.
+A nextflow implementation of the EBI VIRify pipeline for the detection of viruses from assemblies.

 ## Basic execution